 To begin, open the SharePoint 2013 Central Administration page and click on System Settings.

-On the System Settings page, in the Servers section, click on Manage services on server.
+On the System Settings page, in the Servers section, click on Manage Services on Server.

 Go to the Services on Server page.
-Make sure that the status of App Management Service is listed as Started.
+Make sure that the status of the App Management Service is listed as Started.